 - Classification (Fully Connected Layer)

-The most common type of convolution that is used is the 2D convolution layer and is usually abbreviated as conv2D.
+The 2D Convolution LayerThe most common type of convolution that is used is the 2D convolution layer and is usually abbreviated as conv2D.
 A filter or a kernel in a conv2D layer “slides” over the 2D input data, performing an elementwise multiplication.
 As a result, it will be summing up the results into a single output pixel.
 The kernel will perform the same operation for every location it slides over, transforming a 2D matrix of features into a different 2D matrix of features.

+The Dilated or Atrous ConvolutionThis operation expands window size without increasing the number of weights by inserting zero-values into convolution kernels.
 Dilated or Atrous Convolutions can be used in real time applications and in applications where the processing power is less as the RAM requirements are less intensive.

+Separable ConvolutionsThere are two main types of separable convolutions: spatial separable convolutions, and depthwise separable convolutions.
+The spatial separable convolution deals primarily with the spatial dimensions of an image and kernel: the width and the height.
 Compared to spatial separable convolutions, depthwise separable convolutions work with kernels that cannot be “factored” into two smaller kernels.
 As a result, it is more frequently used.

 Transposed ConvolutionsThese types of comvolutions are also known as deconvolutions or fractionally strided convolutions.
 A transposed convolutional layer carries out a regular convolution but reverts its spatial transformation.

 Back to glossary